cantonioupao/cervical_cancer_detection/README.md

   │   └── im_Superficial-Intermediate
   └── models
   ```
-3. Install the fastai library and all its dependencies, as well as the torch library.
+3. Install the "fastai" library and all its dependencies, as well as the torch library(pytorch project).

 4. To train the Resnet50 pretrained network on the Sipakmed dataset use the "R50.py".
 Initially specificy in the file, the path to the sipakmed (Formatted) dataset---->"path_folder".
 Then choose appropriate hyperparameters (Epoch = 50 , Batch = 10 , Learning rate = 0.01) and start training.